Emurgo/Emurgo-Research/ergo/Governance-Stake-Slashing-Pool-Spec.md

 - R4: The address of the oracle (never allowed to change after bootstrap).
 - R5: The box id of the latest [Live Epoch](<#Stage-Live-Epoch>) box.
 - R6: The oracle's datapoint.
-- R7: The oracle's vote for a new posting price.
+- R7: The oracle's vote for a new payout price.
 (Can be empty if not voting to change price)

 ### Actions/Spending Paths
 - [Commit Datapoint](<#Action-Commit-Datapoint>)